01Tools Needed to Install Laminate Flooring

 How to Install Laminate Flooring, Step by Step

 Laminate flooring is one of the most beautiful flooring types that can be installed at an affordable price.
-Laminate flooring consists mostly of wood.
-It is resistant to burns, scratches, and heat, and very easy to maintain.
+This type of flooring consists mostly of wood, is resistant to burns, scratches, and heat, and very easy to maintain.
 Before you start installing laminate flooring, remember to leave unopened cartons of flooring in the room in which they will be installed, so the laminate has a chance to acclimate.